AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 F1.: It is important for you to see and experience in person how this process works.

-R1:
+R1: It will be definately beneficial for our team to see how the rendering plant work.
+Our team is planning the visit.

 F2: It would be better to also consider making some practical prototypes/experiments to help you validate and test your ideas for the three key sub systems (breaking/pre-cooking, continuous cooking, separation) of your proposed design.

-F2:

-## 5  Action Items

-#### 5.1.1 Project Output

-Our team will start to consider the project constratins and upload in ConOps.

-One of the tutor suggestions is it will be really beneficial for our team to make practical prototype.
-We have discussed prototyping with our clients.
+R2:  We have discussed prototyping with our clients.
 Our client thought it might be not feasible for our team to produce the prototype in 12 weeks.
 Thus, we will discuss this question in the week 5 tutorial.

-#### 5.1.2 Decision Log

-Currently, there is no decision log in excel form in our repostiory is becuase we want note down every important points during the decision-making process.
-Thus, we created a file to record each decision, including, background, date, contributors, options considered, SWOT analysis for each option, outcome and action item.
-We think this might be helpful if we want to review the decision in for our team and the next team  who will take over our project in the next semester.
-They can have a better idea of why our team would like to do this decision.
-We will talk about this question with our tutor in the next tutorial and come back later.

-In the future decision-making process, we will try to involve more audiences (experts) in the process.

-In the decision making process, we will look at the relevant standards and material specifications to support the decision.

-#### 5.1.3 Communication

-A folder will be created to show the external communication with our clients.

-In the furthre meeting minutes, we will add another section ‘Action Items from Previous Meeting’, to indicate what results the team has gotten, and if the items are completed or still in-progress.

-Our team will try to communicate with experts who are woking the relevant industry and seek for advice from them.

-Our team will arrange a visit to a rendering plant to have more external communications.

-one of the shadow team member suggest it will be beneificial if we could create a task tracking file to track the status for each task.
-We believe this could help to manage the tasks.
-Therefore, our team will create a work log for each person.
-Thus, we will create a task tracking file for the project to track the status for each allocated task.

-#### 5.1.4 Teamwork

-Our team will create a work log for each member to show the contributions for each person.

-Our team will divde the technical design tasks.

-#### 5.1.5 Other aspects

-Our team will create a file root directory to help other stakeholders access our repository.

-In the next audit presentation, we will use more visualisation tool such as videos and graphs during the presentation

-### 5.2 Action Items
+## 5  Action Items

 | Action items           | Contributor        | Status          |
 | :--------------: | :--------------: | :--------------: |
 |Communicate with other stakeholders(clients, shadow team or tutors) to clarify the some feedbacks|All team members|In progress|